SlizR/PB3D/README.md

     * **⏺︎ Ball** (Sphere)
     * **▲ Triangle** (Tetrahedron)
     * **♾︎ Hypercube (4D)** (Tesseract)
+    * **✹ Stress Test** (2 million objects)
 2.  **Rotation Control:**
     * **Auto-Rotation:** Toggle switch to enable or disable automatic rotation around the X and Y axes.
+    * **FPS display:** You can turn the FPS display on or off; it's off by default.
+When you enter a stress test, it automatically turns on, but when you exit, it returns the value before entering.
 3.  **Camera Control (OrbitControls):**
     * **Rotate View:** Click and drag the left mouse button.
     * **Zoom/Pinch:** Use the mouse scroll wheel.